 To ensure that all children have access to high quality education.

-- of the home schooling requirements under the Education and Training Reform Act 2006
+- of the home schooling requirements under the Education and Training Reform Act 2006 (Act) and the Education and Training Reform Regulations 2017 (Regulations)

 - that they can request partial enrolment at a school for their child for specific activities